-Company size affects performance: the larger the company, the more resources it has.
-In the study of companies listed on the Bombay Stock Exchange, Dawar found a positive effect of company size on profits.
+Company size affects performance: the larger the company, the more resources it has (Ramaswamy, 2001).
+In the study of companies listed on the Bombay Stock Exchange, Dawar found a positive effect of company size on profits (Dawar, 2014).
 This conclusion is supported by the "Trade-off" theory.
 The larger the company, the more likely it is to use debt and gain tax shield benefits, so profits will increase.
-This conclusion is similar to the research of42-43.
-However, from the research findings of another researcher studied Romanian companies and said that smaller companies are more flexible in implementing policies, so they have higher operating efficiency than large companies.
+This conclusion is similar to the research of Adewale and Ajibola (2013).
+However, from the research findings of another researcher (Lazar, 2016) studied Romanian companies and said that smaller companies are more flexible in implementing policies, so they have higher operating efficiency than large companies.

-According to45-46, size is calculated using the natural base of total assets to overcome the phenomenon of heteroskedasticity.
-Another measurement of the variable Size is to use the logarithm of revenue.
+According to Mira and Gracia (2003), size is calculated using the natural base of total assets to overcome the phenomenon of heteroskedasticity.
+Another measurement of the variable Size is to use the logarithm of revenue (Gill et al., 2013).